chansoonlim/mdtensor/README.md

 ## Tests and Benchmarks

 This repository uses the [Bazel](https://bazel.build/) build system.
-After installing Bazel, tests and benchmarks can be run with the commands below.
-The development environment configured by `.devcontainer/dockerfile` can run them without additional setup.
+After installing Bazel, you can run the tests and benchmarks with the commands below.
+The development environment defined by `.devcontainer/dockerfile` can run them without additional setup.

-Run tests:
+### 1. Run All Tests

 ```bash
 bazel test tests/...
 ```

-Run a benchmark example:
+### 2. Run a Benchmark

 ```bash
 bazel run benchmarks/math/add:main